What’s the Difference Between Organic and Natural Food?

 Organic Food: It is priced higher than non-organic food.

-Natural Food: It is priced higher than non-organic food.
+Natural Food: It is priced higher than processed food.

 Organic Food: The shelf life of organic food is more than that of natural food, meaning that you can store it safely for a longer duration.